HansHsuTW/WCalPackage/README.md

 This program can create a finite slab tight-binding model with the (hkl) surface from the bulk tight-binding model.

 ## GreenSur
+This program can calculate the surface states on a semi-inifite thin film by using the Green's function method.

 ## MirrorChern